 “Often, parents may not set the same bedtime limits for children with special needs that they set for other children,” says Marcus.
 Defining clear parameters for sleep—including when bedtime occurs, where a child sleeps, and what is an acceptable hour to wake in the morning—and gently yet firmly enforcing these household rules, night after night, can help get sleep on track for children with special needs.

 Medications that Impact Sleep

 Some medicines can negatively impact sleep for children with special needs.
 Talk to your pediatrician if your child experiences sleep problems and takes any of these medicines (do not discontinue a medicine or change dosage without discussing it with your child’s primary-care physician).

 • Stimulant medication often used to treat ADD/ADHD (methylphenidate, dextroamphetamine, methamphetamine)

 • Corticosteroids (Prednisone and other steroids)

 • Some cold and allergy medication (ephedrine, pseudoephedrine, Benadryl, Nyquil)

 • Some anti-convulsants (medicine used to treat seizures)

 Source: Renee Turchi, M.D., board-certified pediatrician with St. Christopher’s Hospital for Children in Philadelphia.

-Malia Jacobson is a nationally published health journalist and mom.
-Her latest book is “Sleep Tight, Every Night: Helping Toddlers and Preschoolers Sleep Well Without Tears, Tricks, or Tirades.”
+Malia Jacobson is a nationally published health journalist and author of “Sleep Tight, Every Night: Helping Toddlers and Preschoolers Sleep Well Without Tears, Tricks, or Tirades.”